 Any active DLRA member may submit a request for a rule change or clarification at any time by obtaining the proper form on-line at www.dlra.org.au or the motorcycle tech. trailer at an event.
 The form shall be completely filled out and shall be submitted by Australia Post mail or submitted on-line to info@dlra.org.au.
 The forms will be routed through the appropriate technical chair and committees for comment.
-When all appropriate research is completed, issues will be put on the agenda for discussion at the next scheduled rules meeting (usually in May/June of each year).
+When all appropriate research is completed, issues will be put on the agenda for discussion at the next scheduled rules meeting (usually in May, September, January of each year).
 Submissions received after 1st May of any year will not be considered for that year's agenda.
+All requests for deviations to current rules shall be submitted to the contest board no later than 45 days prior to the event for review.